 GLP1R can help regulate blood sugar by stimulating the specialized cells to produce more insulin.
-That is why the molecule has been a target for diabetes therapy.
+That is why the molecule has been a

 However, so far, many of GLP1R’s various characteristics and functions have remained unclear because the receptor’s minute size has made it difficult to image.

 Now, the team from the University of Birmingham and other international institutions has managed to use innovative, sophisticated microscopy to learn more about GLP1R.

 They explain their methods and findings in a new paper that appears in the journal

 In their study, the researchers used super-resolution microscopy alongside an advanced molecule-tracking technique called immunostaining and experiments in mouse models to find out more about GLP1R.

 By doing so, they were able to discover not just where, exactly, these receptors are located on cells, but also how they react to certain signal molecules.